-U. Student Evaluations of Teaching
+U. Student or Resident Evaluations of Teaching

 The APM requires student evaluation of teaching.
-It should normally cover the teaching done in the review period (See Section X for details).
+It should normally cover the teaching done in the review period (See Section W for details).
 All available evaluations should be included in the file.
 Evaluations of University Extension courses for the period under review are not to be included.
-Summer Session teaching will be recorded on the Supplemental Teaching Information Form.
+Summer Session evaluations may be included but the department letter must indicate whether they represent part of the normal load or an overload.
+Overload teaching is not grounds for consideration of an additional action such as an extra off scale or acceleration.